cvilla714/google_capstone_project/README.md

 ### How to run the project

+-   First you will need to unzip all files that are necessary to run the project
--   Once in RStudio open the Capstone_Presentation.Rmd
+-   Once in RStudio make sure you moved all csv files inside your working folder and open the Capstone_Presentation.Rmd
 -   click on the option to knit the current project or press Control + Shift + k to run all of the commands and develop the whole report

 ### Usage